nhsx/digital-health-insights/index.md

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">

-### Online GP services
+<h2 id="Online GP services">Online GP services</h2>

-#### Almost half (44%) of patients have used an online GP service in the last 12 months.
+### Almost half (44%) of patients have used an online GP service in the last 12 months

 Ordering repeat prescriptions was the most popular activity among those who used an online service (26%), followed by booking an appointment online (19%).
 Yet, online GP services haven't fully taken off.
 More than half (56%) of all patients surveyed have not used any online service.

-#### Patients with long term health conditions used online GP services 13% more than patients without long term conditions.
+### Patients with long term health conditions used online GP services 13% more than patients without long term conditions

 {% include online_activities_ltc.html %}